giantswarm/docs/src/content/basics/giant-swarm-support/index.md

 Sometimes an issue occurs that cannot be fully resolved by the support team.
 Meaning only a temporary fix was applied, and could potentially affect other environments or customers.
 The support or ops duty engineer will create a postmortem.
 The `postmortem` culture [was created by Google](https://landing.google.com/sre/sre-book/chapters/postmortem-culture/) and was established in order to document the problem correctly, find the root cause and fix it across all installations permanently.

 The postmortems are created during the whole week.
-On Mondays, the product team meets and distribute the postmortems through the teams.
-Afterwards, each team plans their weekly sprint and assign the person who will work on the postmortem.
+On Mondays, the product team meets and distributes the postmortems through the teams.
+Afterwards, each team plans their weekly sprint and assigns the person who will work on the postmortem.
 The postmortem has priority over feature development and engineers are used to spending at least a day a week to work on these problems.

 The postmortem is closed once the underlying issue is fixed and deployed to all affected environments.
 Additionally postmortems often result in new or tuned alerts and ops recipes to share knowledge through the operations team.